-Citizens attend one of various training sessions held throughout the year.
-These 4 hour courses are designed to make each citizen better prepared to deal with crime in their community whether they are part of a watch group or not.
+Citizens attend one of the various training sessions held throughout the year.
+These courses are designed to make each citizen better prepared to deal with crime in their community whether they are part of a watch group or not.
+Training sessions are scheduled on a biannual basis in the spring and fall.

 About the Neighborhood Watch Signs